-The following sample shows how to print with four punch holes on the left using finisher tray 1 (host name: nphost, file name: file1, finisher tray 1: finishershift).
+The following sample shows how to print with four punch holes on the left using finisher tray 1 (host name : nphost, file name : file1, finisher tray 1: finisherproof).

-% rsh nphost print punch=leftport,punchhole=eu4,outbin=finishershift < file1 rcp ftp ftp > put file1 punch=leftport,punchhole=eu4,outbin=finishershift
+% rsh nphost print punch=leftport,punchhole=eu4,outbin=finisherproof < file1 ftp > put file1 punch=leftport,punchhole=eu4,outbin=finisherproof

-% rcp file1 nphost:punch=leftport,punchhole=eu4,outbin=finishershift
+% rcp file1 nphost:punch=leftport,punchhole=eu4,outbin=finisherproof

-- ☐ Available punch positions may vary depending the type of installed output tray.
-For details about punch, see the manual that comes with this machine. - ☐ When "punchhole" is not specified, the machine executes the punch function by the default number of punch holes. - ☐ When "punchhole" is not specified correctly, the machine does not execute the function. - ☐ The value or actions that can be selected differ depending on the model you are using.
+- □ Available punch positions may vary depending the type of installed output tray.
+For details about punch, see the manual that comes with this machine. - □ When "punchhole" is not specified, the machine executes the punch function by the default number of punch holes. - □ When "punchhole" is not specified correctly, the machine does not execute the function.